 No doubt there was a lot of eye-rolling at NASA headquarters back in May when the Government Accountability Office faulted the agency for its lack of rigor in estimating life-cycle costs for the heavy-lift Space Launch System (SLS).
 Certainly no one there who wants to see the big booster built is eager to draw attention to its price tag.
 But no one knows the costs of SLS or any of the other hardware NASA needs to fulfill its mandate to explore space.
 The best the National Research Council ...

-"Orion Design Changing En Route to Mars" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Orion Design Changing En Route to Mars" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week & Space Technology magazine subscribers: simply use your subscriber email to log in to your account (or contact us for assistance in updating your account).

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.